batiste/meta-parser-generator/README.md

 ### Errors

 The util function `displayError` will display detailed informations about a tokenizer or parsing error.
-The most likely parsing candidate hint is based on most token consumed.
+The hint given is based on the first grammar rule found that consume the most token from the stream.

 <img src="/error.png" width="800">